 Turn left at a T-junction, then right down Limekiln Road.
 This brings you to the A25 road on the outskirts of Newry.
 Turn left, then quickly right to enter the grounds of Derrymore House, an eighteenth century, cottage-style house and demesne now owned by the National Trust.
 Head along the driveway towards the yellow, thatched cottage.
 Where the road turns left, continue ahead along a track.
 Pass between grassy pastures, then through the beautiful planted woodland of the estate grounds.

 Now join a road and turn right.
-Around 250m later, head left along a track to a field.
-Cross the field, then keep right and follow a woodland path along the bank of Bessbrook River.
-Turn right onto a road and pass straight over a crossroads, then turn left onto a cycleway and footpath.
+Please note there is a diversion in place until further notice, between the Derrymore Road and Millvale Road - walkers should continue along the Derrymore Road after exiting the grounds of Derrymore House, until meeting Millvale Park on the left.
+Follow Millvale Park to its end, before tunring right to rejoin the route on the Millvale Road (Section 6 map attached shows this diversion).
+Turn left onto a cycleway and footpath.
 This continues alongside Bessbrook River, soon passing beneath the towering Craigmore Viaduct.
 Now turn right onto a lane, which brings you to the main A1 road.
 Turn right here, taking great care because traffic travels very quickly along the highway.
 After 600m, turn right to reach Newry train station, the official end point of the route.

 Did You Know?

 Craigmore Viaduct is a piece of Northern Irish engineering history.
 It was completed in 1852 to allow trains on the Dublin-Belfast line to span the Camlough River valley.
 It is around 400m long, and boasts 18 separate arches.
 The tallest arch is 38m high, making this the highest viaduct in Ireland.